 Built in 1894, the Negril Lighthouse stands as a historic beacon on the westernmost point of the island.
 Visitors can climb to the top for panoramic views of the surrounding sea and coastline.
 It’s a picturesque spot for photography enthusiasts.

 Named for its pirate and whaling history, Bloody Bay is now a peaceful and idyllic beach destination.
-With its calm waters and beautiful coral reefs, it’s ideal for snorkeling and diving.
+With its beautiful coral reefs, it’s ideal for snorkeling and diving.
 The bay is also home to several luxury resorts.

 Negril’s West End is known for its dramatic cliffs and stunning ocean views.
 It’s a great area to explore local shops, enjoy cliff-side dining, and experience the more laid-back side of Negril’s nightlife.